Chapter 4. Menu Bar

 4.1.20.
 Restart with Current Networks

-Restarts MeVisLab with all networks currently opened.
-This is necessary for a complete DLL update and useful when developing new ML and Inventor modules.
+Restarts MeVisLab with all currently opened networks.
+This is necessary for a complete DLL update and is useful when developing new ML and Inventor modules.
 Alternatively, you can press a shortcut to restart MeVisLab with the current network.
 Refer to Section 4.3.10, “Preferences — Shortcuts”.

 [Note]Note

-MeVisLab restarts in the same mode as it was started originally, regarding the -quick option.
+MeVisLab restarts in the same mode in which it was originally started, particularly concerning the -quick option.

 4.1.21.
 Quit

 Quits MeVisLab.
-If unsaved changed networks are open, a message appears.
+If unsaved changes in networks are present, a message will appear.